sushantkapare-dev/AWS_Devops_Zero_to_Hero/Jenkins/Q Set3.md

 Make sure that the external job is configured to accept the parameters you are passing from the pipeline.

 ## How do you configure the job in Jenkins?
+Configuring a job in Jenkins involves defining the parameters and settings that determine how Jenkins will execute the job.
+Here's a general guide on how to configure a job in Jenkins:

+1. **Access Jenkins Dashboard:**
+   - Open a web browser and navigate to the Jenkins server's URL.
+   - Log in to the Jenkins dashboard using your credentials.

+2. **Create a New Job:**
+   - Click on the "New Item" or "Create New Job" link on the Jenkins dashboard.
+   - Enter a name for your job and select the type of job you want to create (e.g., Freestyle project, Pipeline).

+3. **General Configuration:**
+   - Configure the general settings for your job, such as the description, discard old builds, and parameters.

+4. **Source Code Management (SCM):**
+   - If your project involves source code management, select the type of version control system (e.g., Git, SVN) and provide the necessary repository URL and credentials.

+5. **Build Triggers:**
+   - Specify when the job should be triggered.
+Options include polling the SCM for changes, triggering the build remotely, or triggering builds after other projects are built.

+6. **Build Environment:**
+   - Configure the build environment settings, such as setting environment variables or defining build wrappers.

+7. **Build:**
+   - Define the steps that Jenkins should take to build your project.
+This can include executing shell commands, running a script, or using build tools like Maven or Gradle.

+8. **Post-build Actions:**
+   - Define actions to be taken after the build is complete.
+This may include archiving artifacts, triggering other jobs, or sending notifications.

+9. **Save Configuration:**
+   - Once you have configured all the necessary settings, click the "Save" or "Apply" button to save the job configuration.

+10. **Run the Job:**
+   - You can manually trigger the job by selecting "Build Now" on the job's dashboard.
+Alternatively, the job may be triggered automatically based on the configured triggers.

 ## In Jenkins how can you find log files?